github/backup-utils/README.md

 ### Features

+The backup utilities are based on the server-side [backup][8] and [restore][9] capabilities built in to GitHub Enterprise but implement a number of advanced features for backup hosts.

  - Complete GitHub Enterprise backup and restore system via two simple utilities:
    `ghe-backup` and `ghe-restore`.
+ - Online backups.
+The GitHub appliance need not be put in maintenance mode for the duration of the backup run.
  - Incremental backup of Git repository data.
-Only changes since last backup run are transfered.
+Only changes since the last snapshot are transferred, leading to faster backup runs and lower network bandwidth and machine utilization.
- - Online backups (i.e., no maintenance mode requirement).
  - Multiple backup snapshots with configurable retention periods.
- - Efficient snapshot storage -- only data added since the previous snapshot consumes new space.
+ - Efficient snapshot storage.
+Only data added since the previous snapshot consumes new space on the backup host.
+ - Backup commands run under the lowest CPU/IO priority on the GitHub appliance, reducing performance impact while backups are in progress.
  - Runs under most Linux/Unix environments.
- - MIT licensed open source software maintained by GitHub, Inc.
+ - MIT licensed, open source software maintained by GitHub, Inc.

 ### Getting started